Skip to content

 Benzaldehyde

 Benzaldehyde is an aromatic aldehyde in which the -CHO group is directly bonded to the aromatic ring.
-It is a compound with a molecular formula C7H6O that has several industrial … Read more
+It is a compound with a molecular formula C7H6O that has several industrial applications, including the preparation of dyes, cosmetic products, and flavoring … Read more

 Benzoic Acid- Definition, Preparation, Properties, Uses